Where to obtain parking permits:

 Temporary Parking Permits

-Temporary parking permits for special circumstances may be obtained through USP.
+Temporary parking permits for special circumstances may be obtained through CSSP.
 A temporary parking permit can be purchased for $2.00 per day or $10.00 per week.